leprojetcastor/castor/doc/source/graphics.rst

 Plotting and much more
 ======================

 We describe here some aspects of the **graphics** library available within the **castor** project.
 It is based on the well-known `VTK library <https://www.vtk.org>`_ which must be installed by the user.
 Depending on the operating system, binary files *may* be directly available.
-However, one should pay attention to the fact that it is *not* compatible with versions of VTK belonging to the 7.x or lower branch nor with the most recent 9.x branch (at least for now).
-For the first case, it is simply because **graphics** calls functions which did not exist in the earlier versions.
-For the second case, it is not clear as the code compiles but either not all the plots are displayed or they are *frozen*.
-To our knowledge, any version from the 8.x branch should do the trick.
+However, one should pay attention to the fact that it is only compatible with version 9.x.

 After installing VTK (see :ref:`label-installation`), the user only needs to include the ``castor/graphics.hpp`` header file.